Battle of the Caecus River

+The exact date of the battle is unknown, but it seems to have taken place early in the reign of Attalus I. Attalus I celebrated it as a great victory and as establishing his legitimacy as ruler early in his reign, and used it as a reason to dub himself Soter, Savior, and to take the title of basileus, king.
+R. E. Allen suggests the early 230s (238 to 235 BC) as the best guess of the date.

 Context

 During the 3rd century BC, there was a large migration of Gauls towards Anatolia.
 After passing through Greece, they arrived in Asia Minor, where they survived by raiding the towns along the Mediterranean coast.
-Many of these towns fell under the protection or direct control of the Kingdom of Pergamon, whose king, Eumenes I agreed to pay the Gauls tribute in return for their protection against the barbarians.
+Many of these towns fell under the protection or direct control of the Kingdom of Pergamon, whose king, Eumenes I, agreed to pay the Gauls tribute in return for their protection against the barbarians.

 This situation changed with the ascendancy of Attalus I (believed to be the second cousin or the grandnephew of Eumenes I) in the year 241 BC.
 Attalus I decided against continuing the payment of tribute to the Gauls.
-Attalus I was the first Pergamonese ruler who dared to go against this precedent.
-The stoppage of payment led to a military mobilization by both the Pergamonese and the Galatians, eventually leading to war between the two parties.
+Attalus I was the first Pergamene ruler who dared to go against this precedent.
+The stoppage of payment led to a military mobilization by both the Pergamenes and the Galatians, eventually leading to war between the two parties.
+Attalus I's reign began in 241 BC, giving the earliest possible date for this battle to have occurred.

-The battle
+Battle

 There are few surviving references that detail the course of this battle.
-What is known for certain is that the outcome resulted in a decisive victory for Attalus I and the Kingdom of Pergamon.
+What is known is that the outcome resulted in a decisive victory for Attalus I and Pergamon.